Easy bullet journal guide for beginners

 If you can’t make much sense of what I wrote about yet, don’t worry!
 I am going to explain everything to you in this post.

-But first things first, what do you need to start bullet journaling?
+But first things first; what do you need to start bullet journaling.
+Then we will talk about a simple bullet journal setup.

 The bullet journal method is one of the most affordable planning systems around.
 You only need 2 things; a notebook and a pen!